PahEmprender/dotent-ddd-template/README.md

 ## Recommendations

-To maximize the benefits of this package, consider the following recommendations:
+To maximize the benefits of this template, consider the following recommendations:

 - **Extensibility**
   - Extend repository interfaces with domain-specific methods as needed (e.g., `IOrderRepository.GetOverdueOrdersAsync`).